 - The Historical Keyboard Society of North America has established the Funaro Fund Award to support its members to offset the cost of traveling to an early keyboard event.
 Download the information on how to apply here.

-- Class Descriptions – Class descriptions for MEMF 2019 are available here.
+- Class Descriptions – Class descriptions for MEMF 2020 will be available in mid-March 2020.
 Once registered, you will receive a follow up email with a Class Preference Form along with additional information you will need as a MEMF participant.

 - For information on parking, housing, location, and more, please visit our General Information page.